thecredibleway/thecredibleway-com/docs/faq/questions/why-worry-about-eternity-if-life-after-death-cant-be-proved.md

 Skeptics often ask *Can anything beyond religious texts suggest the possibility of life after death?* While Scripture provides the most direct revelation, other avenues also support belief in eternity.
-Thousands of cases have been documented where people have clinically died and later been revived, often reporting remarkably consistent themes - heaven, hell, light, peace, awareness, or even seeing deceased loved ones.
+Thousands of cases have been documented where people have clinically died and later been revived, often reporting remarkably consistent themes - heaven, hell, light, peace, awareness or even seeing deceased loved ones.
 While NDEs are not definitive proof of the afterlife, they point to the fact that there is life after that - a reason for the soul.
 Some experiences have included accurate descriptions of events or conversations that happened while the individual was clinically brain-dead.